 Ng Tung Chai waterfalls: Scrunched between bare rocks and tropical vegetation of the northern slopes of the cone-shaped Tai Mo Shan are the Ng Tung Chai waterfalls.
 The Tai Mo Shan mountain (957 m) dominates the Kowloon landscape and is the crowning glory of Tai Mo Shan Country Park spread over 14.40 km around the mountain and north to Tai Lam Country Park.
 The Park hosts or boasts of Ng Tung Chai Waterfalls, a ‘cascade of falls spread over several kilometres’, a series of four stunning waterfalls (Bottom Fall, Middle Fall, Main Fall, and Scatter Fall).
 The Falls are located at the base of Tai Mo Shan a hidden gem in midst of concrete.

-The Ng Tung Chai trail is not exactly for beginners but certainly falls in the assessable hikes category, reachable with least effort.
-We, a friend and me, decided to test our resilience and took the paved pathway past rural villages through the Man Tak Yuen gateway up to the secluded Monastery guarded by contingent of dogs, past Kadoorie Farm and Botanical Garden into a world far away from the city.
+The Ng Tung Chai trail, is not exactly for beginners but falls in the assessable hikes category, reachable with least effort.
+We decided to test our resilience and took the paved pathway past rural villages through the Man Tak Yuen gateway up to the secluded Monastery guarded by contingent of dogs, past Kadoorie Farm and Botanical Garden into a world far away from the city.
 It was unbelievable that this too is Hong Kong.